 Individual companies who are proposing projects have the freedom to work with whatever technology stack that they prefer.

 The selection committee has board independence to make small grant award decisions.
-Projects with strong industrial use case access, multiple TIA members, and in-kind support will receive stronger consideration.
+Projects with strong industrial use case access, multiple TIoTA members, and in-kind support will receive stronger consideration.

 The products of the Alliance will be Apache 2.0 license.
 Members are expected to make their own IP decisions related to products developed outside the Alliance’s active funding but related to the space.